pheno-agency/qwik-slider/README.md

-# Slider Component
+# qwik-slider

-Hey there! 👋 Thanks for checking out the Slider component, a simple and customizable way to add horizontal scrolling to your web pages.
+Hey there! 👋 Thanks for checking out the qwik-slider, a simple and customizable way to add horizontal scrolling to your web pages.

 ## Installation